Space science

 High Efficiency Space Solar Cells

-The group is presently investigating candidate semiconductor alloys that would enable quad-junction solar cells to be made with an AM0 efficiency of 35%, as well as developing solar cell device designs that are highly radiation resistant.
+Dr Ned Ekins-Daukes led research into highly efficient solar cells in the Quantum Photovoltaics group in the Department of Physics.
+This research included the development of multi-junction solar cells that are used routinely in space arrays.
+The group has also investigated candidate semiconductor alloys that would enable quad-junction solar cells to be made with an AM0 efficiency of 35%, as well as developing solar cell device designs that are highly radiation resistant.

 Real-time Optimization on FPGAs

 They have also developed analytical methods for ensuring reliable operation under reduced precision arithmetic.
-Implementation of the proposed architectures in FPGAs show that satisfactory control performance at a sample rate beyond 1 MHz is achievable, even on low-end and low-power processors.
+Implementation of the proposed architectures in FPGAs showed that satisfactory control performance at a sample rate beyond 1 MHz is achievable, even on low-end and low-power processors.

 Robotics for Space Exploration